Fast Masters: Round 3: Saturday July 10

 The third preliminary round was held Saturday July 10.
 Parnelli Jones won the pole position with a time of 33.443 seconds.
 Eddie Hill won the Heat race and advanced to the feature.
 Jones led all 8 laps of the feature to claim the victory.
 Hill finished second in the feature and advanced to the finals along with Jones.

 Hershel McGriff blew through the turn one chicane when he attempted to pass Jones, but he rebounded for a third place finish.
 On the final lap, Bob Bondurant and Lloyd Ruby were battling for second when they made contact, and dropped to 4th and 5th, respectively.

 Round 4: Saturday July 17

 The fourth preliminary round was held Saturday July 17.
-George Follmer won the pole position with a time of 33.955 seconds.
-Follmer led all 8 laps and won the feature.
-David Pearson finished second and also advanced to the finals.
+Practice scheduled for Friday was rained out.
+As a result, a makeup practice session was held on Saturday morning.
+The fastest times were recorded in case rain returned and qualifying were to be rained out.
+George Follmer had a time of 33.308 seconds to place himself provisionally on the pole.
+On Saturday evening, the threat of rain went away, and time trials were held as scheduled.
+George Follmer (33.95 seconds) won the pole position.
+David Pearson (33.96), Paul Newman (34.37), and Walker Evans (34.49) each qualified for feature.

+Derek Bell started from the pole for the Heat race, and Jody Ridley started second.
+At the start, Ridley locked up the brakes and missed the entrance into turn one.
+He was able to continue, but lost several seconds and wound up finishing last.
+Bell led all five laps and advanced to the feature.
+Goldsmith and Rathmann ran close together in 2nd–3rd, but were no match for Bell.

+In the Feature, Bell switched from the #9 car to the #4 car.
+George Follmer took the lead at the start and led wire-to-wire.
+With Follmer and David Pearson pulling away, Newman settled into third.
+On lap 5, however, Newman hit a bump and spun going into turn one.
+He tried to turn the car around, but wound up stuck in the muddy infield.
+Follmer and Pearson finished 1st–2nd and advanced to the finals.